joe-glasgow/player-search/README.md

 From first glance, not many of the QA test cases could be bona fide unit test - being more akin to dom and "end-to-end" (e2e) tests.
 However a couple stand out:

     *Ensure the programme image, title & number of available episodes is returned with the list of results.*
     *Ensure a suitable message is returned to the user when no results are found.*

 From these the following unit tests could be written:

-#### describe -
+#### Describe:
 	Module can build a request to the search API and
 	    It can build the correct url
 	    	expect the built url to be that of correct url